Free to Garden Act

 Thank you to the City of Jacksonville staff and leadership who have engaged in this conversation and are working toward a more resilient and community-supportive food system.

-And thank you to the more than 1,300 supporters of the Petition for Permission to Grow who have helped bring this effort to this point.
+And thank you to the 1,350 signers of the Petition for Permission to Grow who have helped bring this effort to this point.
 Feel free to add your name.

 ---